Nader Shah's invasion of India: Aftermath

 On Nader's return to Iran, Sikhs fell upon his army and seized a large amount of booty and freed the slaves in captivity and Nader's army could not pursue them successfully as they were oppressed by the scorching heat of May, and being overloaded with booty.
 But, still the yield of plunder seized from Delhi was so great that Nader stopped taxation in Persia for a period of three years following his return.
 The Governor of Sindh did not comply with Nader Shah's demands.
 Nader Shah's victory against the crumbling Mughal Empire in the East meant that he could afford to turn to the West and face the Ottomans.
 The Ottoman Sultan Mahmud I initiated the Ottoman–Persian War (1743–1746), in which Muhammad Shah closely cooperated with the Ottomans until his death in 1748.
 According to Axworthy, Nader's Indian campaign alerted the East India Company to the extreme weakness of the Mughal Empire and the possibility of expanding to fill the power vacuum.
-Axworthy claims that without Nader, "eventual British rule in India would have come later and in a different form, perhaps never at all – with important global effects".
+Michael Axworthy claims that without Nader:

+eventual British rule in India would have come later and in a different form, perhaps never at all – with important global effects.

 Nader's son, Nasrollah, married a Mughal princess after the sack.